AusDTO/gov-au-ui-kit/RELEASING.md

 Make sure that wherever the version is stored or set in the code, the version now matches the version for this release.

-The KSS template header has a hardcoded version reference at line 79 that needs to be bumped.

 ### Ensure the changelog is up to date

 Describe the version and list changes that we made (review the sprint in Jira if required).